SnowyMouse/invader/CONTRIBUTING.md

 but this is to maintain consistency nonetheless.

 #### Message output conventions
-- Messages output in the command line that are not variable in length must have no more than 80 characters per line.
+- Messages output in the command line that are not variable in length must have no more than 80 characters per line
+- Error messages (including usage) should use standard error (stderr)

 #### Naming conventions
 Note: These naming conventions do not need to be followed when interfacing with external libraries